TLNapier/courseworkG4/README.md

 1. Establish how to retrieve information from the database as defined in the coursework specification
 2. Establish how to query the database from Java and generated the required reports
+3. Start using issues
+4. Start using user stories
+5. Integrate project with Zube.io
+6. Start using Kanban/some project board
+7. Start using sprint boards
+8. Define use cases
+9. Create use case diagram

 Ongoing tasks: